Microblading vs. Microshading: What's the Difference?

 The Bottom Line

 Both treatments have pros and cons, so it mainly boils down to your preferences and practitioner’s recommendations.
-These treatments yield natural-looking results that usually last for about 1-2 years.
-After that, candidates will have to get a follow-up.
+These treatments yield natural-looking results that can last for about 1-2 years, although this can vary depending on factors such as skin type, lifestyle, and post-care.
+After this timeframe, candidates will have to get a follow-up.